 A Look Inside Abandoned Ames Department Store in NY

-This former store is located in Horseheads, NY, in the state's Southern Tier between Elmira and the Finger Lakes.
+This former Ames is located in Horseheads, NY, in the state's Southern Tier between Elmira and the Finger Lakes.
 What makes it unique is the fact that sign and external design of the store still remain.
 In fact, the power still works in the building - as these urban explorers found out when they were making their way through the building.

 WARNING: Under no circumstances should you enter this property.
 By doing so you risk bodily harm and/or prosecution for trespassing on private property.